mit-cml/yrtoolkit/yr/tutorials/facemesh.md

 In this project you will learn how to use a new AI technology called Facemesh; it is a model trained by Google and available to the public.
 <hint markdown="block" title="What is a model?">

-A model represents the mathematical representation of how a computer thinks.
+A model is the mathematical representation of how a computer thinks.
 It can be considered the computer's “brain”.
 For example, when you see a face, your brain will quickly make a decision about where the eyes are.
 Similarly, the Facemesh model takes in a photo of a face and makes a decision about where the eyes are.
 A human brain’s decision-making process is in the field of cognitive science; a computer’s decision-making process is in the field of Artificial Intelligence.

 Models are quite complicated and involve a lot of math.
 The level of math you need to understand the processes is at the university level, but do not worry!
 You do not need to fully understand the entire process to be able to benefit from it in this project!
 </hint>